Mushabbarahmed/data_analytics_space/README.md

 ## Exploratory Data Analysis (EDA)
 Describe the exploratory analysis performed on the dataset.
 Highlight key insights, visualizations, and any patterns or trends observed.

-## Modeling and Algorithms
-Detail the different machine learning or statistical models applied to the data.
-For each model:
-- Explain the rationale behind its selection
-- Provide the implementation details
-- Discuss any hyperparameter tuning performed

 ## Results and Evaluation
 Results: